Ingrid Marsoner - Biography

 Ingrid Marsoner grew up in Graz in a musical family and began to play the piano at the age of four.
 When she was eleven, she entered the Graz University of Music and studied with Sebastian Benda, a pupil of Edwin Fischer.
 Later, she studied at the Vienna University of Music with the legendary Russian pianist Rudolf Kerer.
 Finally, she received private lessons from famous pianists such as Tatjana Nikolaieva, Paul Badura-Skoda and Alfred Brendel.

-The pianist was a member of the piano jury at the Styrian Youth competition “Prima la Musica” and in 2014 at the International Johann Sebastian Bach Competition in Leipzig.
+Ingrid Marsoner was a jury member at the International Johann Sebastian Bach Competition in Leipzig.